smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-library.md

 **1. Proxy layer**

 Provide a Proxy class and implementations of all RPCs according to the [RPC specification v5.1](https://github.com/smartdevicelink/rpc_spec/tree/5.1.0).
 As this specification is XML structured it makes sense to develop a code generator to export all the RPCs, structs and enums to usable code.
-This generator should be included in the JavaScript repository and be used at least for the initial code generation of the proxy layer.

 **2. SDL Session layer and Protocol layer**